WKTR

-WKTR is a contemporary Christian and religious formatted broadcast radio station licensed to Earlysville, Virginia, serving Charlottesville.
-WKTR is owned and operated by CSN International.
+WKTR (840 kHz) is a classic hits formatted broadcast radio station licensed to Earlysville, Virginia, serving Charlottesville.
+WKTR is owned by Piedmont Communications, Inc.

 History

 Baker Family Stations, then doing business as Rural Radio Service, was first issued a construction permit for 840 kHz in September 1986.
 WKTR signed on February 17, 1991, with a religious talk format.
 The station is a rimshot daytimer with a transmitter located near Stanardsville, Virginia.

 By 2005, the station was still running religious talk under the branding "The Ministry Station".
 That March 1, it became the Charlottesville market's first ESPN Radio affiliate under the branding "ESPN 840 Charlottesville".

-In 2010-11, WKTR flipped twice more: first to Southern gospel by joining the Joy FM network on June 30, 2010, then to country in a simulcast of WBNN-FM (105.3 MHz) in Buckingham County the next January 1.
+In 2010–11, WKTR flipped twice more: first to Southern gospel by joining the Joy FM network on June 30, 2010, then to country in a simulcast of WBNN-FM (105.3 MHz) in Buckingham County the next January 1.

 Baker donated WKTR, by then valued at just $120,000, to CSN International on October 15, 2015.

-CSN is in the process of moving an FM translator from Eden, North Carolina to the Charlottesville antenna farm on Carter Mountain under the FCC's AM revitalization program.
+CSN sold WKTR to Piedmont Communications, Inc. in 2022 for $10,000.
+WKTR now simulcasts the classic hits format originating at Piedmont's WOJL (105.5 FM) in Louisa.
+At the same time, Piedmont purchased the under-construction FM translator W288ED in Charlottesville, also on 105.5 FM, and assigned it to WKTR to function as co-channel booster for WOJL's programming in the city.